todogroup/ospology/ospo-book/GOVERNANCE.md

 There are a variety of ways you can contribute to the project, including:

-* Content contributors: everyone who improves existing chapters under review or initiates the baselie for a new one.
+* Content contributors: everyone who improves existing chapters under review or initiates the baseline for a new one.
-* Technical contributors: everyone who enhance the repository's infrastructure to enable the generation of automatic PDF versions for the chapters
+* Technical contributors: everyone who enhances the repository's infrastructure to enable the generation of automatic PDF versions for the chapters.
-* Localization contributors: those who help translate the ospo book into another language.
-(We recommend to waint until the first release is published)
+* Localization contributors: those who help translate the OSPO book into another language.
+(We recommend to waint until the first release is published).
-* Interviewees: anyone who participates in the [ospo book interviews](https://github.com/todogroup/ospology/blob/main/ospo-book/docs/interview-questionnaire.md) to feature use cases and include quotes on open source best practices wihtin organizations.
+* Interviewees: anyone who participates in the [OSPO book interviews](https://github.com/todogroup/ospology/blob/main/ospo-book/docs/interview-questionnaire.md) to feature use cases and include quotes on open source best practices within organizations.

 Contributors can have multiple roles or focus on one area only.
 All these contributions are equally important and help foster a thriving community.